 (b) any police officer may keep the person in detention.

-(2) When a preventative detention order is made, the Commissioner must nominate a senior police officer (the “nominated senior police officer”) to oversee the exercise of powers under, and the performance of duties in relation to, the preventative detention order.
+(2) When a preventative detention order is made, the Commissioner must nominate a senior police officer (the nominated senior police officer) to oversee the exercise of powers under, and the performance of duties in relation to, the preventative detention order.

 (3) The nominated senior police officer must be someone who was not involved in the making of the application for the preventative detention order.